ibexa/documentation-developer/docs/guide/security_checklist.md

 !!! tip "More information about Symfony security"

+    For more information about securing Symfony-based systems, see:

     - [Authentication and authorisation](https://symfony.com/doc/current/security.html), and [more on this subject](https://symfony.com/doc/current/security.html#learn-more)
     - Symfony's [secrets management system](https://symfony.com/doc/current/configuration/secrets.html)